linode/docs/docs/applications/containers/beginners-guide-to-LXD-reverse-proxy/index.md

 ### Before You Begin

-1. Complete the [A Beginner's Guide to LXD: Setting Up an Apache Webserver In a Container](/docs/applications/containers/beginners-guide-to-lxd/) guide.
-At the end, the guide instructs you to create a container called `web` with the Apache web server for testing purposes.
+1. Complete [A Beginner's Guide to LXD: Setting Up an Apache Web Server In a Container](/docs/applications/containers/beginners-guide-to-lxd/).
+The guide instructs you to create a container called `web` with the Apache web server for testing purposes.
 Remove this container by running the following commands.

         lxc stop web
         lxc delete web